-What Are Alternative Therapies for Heart Failure?
+Alternative Therapies for Heart Failure

-Reviewed by: HU Medical Review Board | Last reviewed: June 2023
+Reviewed by: HU Medical Review Board | Last reviewed: July 2024 | Last updated: August 2024

-Complementary and alternative medicine (CAM) is a term used by the National Institutes of Health (NIH) to describe herbs, vitamins, non-herbal dietary products, and various kinds of therapies that are utilized outside the traditional practice of medicine.1 The use of CAM is growing and expanding.2 Critics of complementary and alternative medicine have expressed concern over potentially serious adverse effects and use without coordination from the treating physician.
+Complementary and alternative medicine (CAM) is a term often used to describe herbs, vitamins, non-herbal dietary products, and various kinds of therapies that are used outside the traditional practice of medicine.1

-As the prevalence of heart disease increases along with our aging population, more people are looking for options in their medical care including alternative therapies to treat and prevent further deterioration of their condition.3 For people with heart failure (HF), the complementary and alternative approaches may offer options beyond the standard HF medical regimen.4 But the broad array of CAM practices may also present significant risks to people with heart conditions.4 There is limited research with verifiable data on the effect of these practices on clinical outcomes.2
+For people with heart failure (HF), the complementary and alternative approaches may offer options beyond the standard HF medical regimen.
+However, the broad array of CAM practices may also present significant risks to people with heart conditions.
+There is limited research with verifiable data on the effect of these practices on clinical outcomes.2,4

 Complementary and alternative

 While many may find alternative therapies helpful, the techniques have not gone through the same testing and evaluation process to assure patient safety.
-In fact, some of these therapies can cause serious interactions with conventional cardiovascular therapies and actually be harmful if not directed by a physician.3
+In fact, some of these therapies can cause serious interactions with conventional cardiovascular therapies and actually be harmful if not directed by a doctor.3

 CAM therapies

-• Whole medical systems - homeopathy, ayurvedic medicine
+- Whole medical systems – homeopathy, ayurvedic medicine

-• Mind-body interventions - yoga, tai chi, meditation, qigong, biofeedback, hypnotherapy, spirituality
+- Mind-body interventions – yoga, tai chi, meditation, qigong, biofeedback, hypnotherapy, spirituality

-• Biologically based therapies - vitamin, mineral and herbal treatments
+- Biologically based therapies – vitamin, mineral, and herbal treatments

-• Manipulative and body-based methods - massage or chiropractic therapy
+- Manipulative and body-based methods – massage or chiropractic therapy

-• Energy therapies - Reiki, magnetic therapy
+- Energy therapies – Reiki, magnetic therapy

 But major medical associations warn that supplements of any kind should be discussed with your doctor before taking them.
-Published studies have failed to demonstrate a benefit for routine vitamin, nutritional, or hormonal supplementation in people with heart failure.7 There may be contraindications and interactions associated with supplements and your prescribed medication regimen.
-People with heart failure often take multiple medications, including blood-thinning and blood pressure drugs that can have dangerous side effects if taken with certain supplements.5
+Published studies have failed to demonstrate a benefit for routine vitamin, nutritional, or hormonal supplementation in people with heart failure.
+There may be contraindications and interactions associated with supplements and your prescribed medication regimen.
+People with heart failure often take multiple medications, including blood-thinning and blood pressure drugs that can have dangerous side effects if taken with certain supplements.5,7

 Always ask your doctor before taking a supplement if you have heart failure.5